This post is sponsored by Pampers, but all of the opinions within are those of The Everymom editorial board.

 Then, as it so often goes in parenting, when it came time for our second child to move beyond diapers, we forgot what we’d learned our first time around.
 We used some of the tactics we read about—no pants for three days, lots of tries, daycare support, etc.

-This makes me lucky, not some potty-training expert, but the biggest learning from both experiences was: let our kids lead the process.
+This makes me lucky, not a potty-training expert, but the biggest learning from both experiences was: to have the right tools and let our kids lead the process.

 Yes, my friend’s daughter used the potty at 18 months, but some kids learn at 2 years, others at 3, and some middle-schoolers still wet the bed.
 Every child is different, and sometimes you can’t force the issue, even if the timing seems perfect right now.